How to Install and Enable EPEL on CentOS Stream 9 and 10

-Update CentOS Stream Before EPEL Installation
+Update CentOS Stream Before Installation

 sudo dnf upgrade --refresh

-Install EPEL and EPEL Next on CentOS Stream 9 or 8
+Install EPEL and EPEL Next on CentOS Stream

 sudo dnf config-manager --set-enabled crb